syncfusion-content/javascript-docs/js/api/ejRTE.md

         the displayed content.
 A rich text editor control provides users with a toolbar that helps them to apply rich text formats to the text entered in the text area. </p></textarea ><script>
-// Initialize the RTE with the tools with effects value specified.
+// Initialize the RTE with the specified tools with effects value.
 $("#rteSample").ejRTE({  tools: {
 effects: ["superscript", "subscript"]
 }});